HST 103 History of World Civilization I

-Examines the major aspects and evolution of the world economy since ancient times with special emphasis on developments since the rise of European Expansionism in the late 15th Century.
-It includes an examination of basic economic concepts, the fundamentals of economic development in the pre-modern world, and the creation of the world economy since early modern times.
+This course examines the major aspects and evolution of the world economy since ancient times with special emphasis on developments since the rise of European Expansionism in the late 15th Century.
+It includes an examines of basic economic concepts, the fundamentals of economic development in the pre-modern world, and the creation of the world economy since early modern times.

 HST 219 Ohio History

-Traces history in Ohio from the prehistoric period to the present.
-Includes Indian cultures, the Revolutionary and Territorial periods, the War of 1812, participation in the anti-slavery movement, and Ohio in the twentieth century.
+This course traces the history of Ohio from the prehistoric period to the present.
+The course includes Indian cultures, the Revolutionary and Territorial periods, the War of 1812, participation in the anti-slavery movement, and Ohio in the twentieth century.

 HST 230 History of Ireland

-Examines the history of the ancient Middle East, ancient Greece, the Roman Republic, and the Roman Empire.
+Examines the ancient near East, Hellas, the Hellenistic Age, the Roman Republic, and the Roman Empire.